 A: Yes, you should be vaccinated regardless of whether you already had COVID-19.
 That’s because experts do not yet know how long you are protected from getting sick again after recovering from COVID-19.
 Even if you have already recovered from COVID-19, it is possible—although rare—that you could be infected with the virus that causes COVID-19 again.

 Q: Is it safe for my child to get a COVID-19 vaccine?

 A: Yes.
 Studies show that COVID-19 vaccines are safe and effective.
 Like adults, children may have some side effects after COVID-19 vaccination.
 These side effects may affect their ability to do daily activities, but they should go away in a few days.
-Children 12 years and older are now eligible to get vaccinated against COVID-19.
-COVID-19 vaccines have been used under the most intensive safety monitoring in U.S. history, including studies in children 12 years and older.
+Adolescents ages 12 years and older receive the same dosage of Pfizer-BioNTech COVID-19 vaccine as adults.
+However, children ages 5 through 11 years receive an age-appropriate dose that is one-third of the adult dose of Pfizer-BioNTech COVID-19 vaccine.
+COVID-19 vaccines have been used under the most intensive safety monitoring in U.S. history, including studies in children 5 years and older.
 Your child cannot get COVID-19 from any COVID-19 vaccine.

 Q: Why should my child get vaccinated against COVID-19?

 A: COVID-19 vaccination can help protect your child from getting COVID-19.
 Although fewer children have been sick with COVID-19 compared to adults, children can be infected with the virus that causes COVID-19, can get sick from COVID-19, and can spread the virus that causes COVID-19 to others.
 Getting your child vaccinated helps to protect your child and your family.
 Vaccination is now recommended for everyone 5 years and older.

 Q: How long does it take for the vaccine to work?